Abdul-Basid-7/oritso_assesment/README.md

 # oritso_assesment
 # Task Management System

-This project is developed as part of the **Oritso Entry-Level IT Assignment**.
+This project is a **Task Management System** developed as part of the **Oritso Entry-Level IT Assignment**.
-It is a **full-stack web application** that allows users to manage tasks efficiently with complete CRUD functionality, search capability, and proper task tracking as per the assignment requirements.
+The system allows authenticated users to create, manage, search, update, and delete tasks efficiently.

+The application is designed to:
+- Track task timelines using due dates
+- Manage task lifecycle using status (Pending, In Progress, Completed)
+- Maintain proper audit information such as Created By, Updated By, Created On, and Last Updated On
+- Provide a responsive and user-friendly interface

 ---